Claim your free copy from the Program on Negotiation at Harvard Law School.

 Get Advice on How to Turn Crisis Situations into Collaborative Negotiations

-In this free special report, How to Avoid Being Held Hostage by Crisis Negotiations – negotiation experts offers advice on how to turn crisis situations into collaborative negotiations.
+In this free special report, Business Crisis Management: Crisis Communication Examples and How to Use Police Negotiation Tecniques – negotiation experts offers advice on how to turn crisis situations into collaborative negotiations.
 Throughout the report, you will discover how to apply the lessons of professional hostage negotiators, avoid disasters through careful planning, diffuse tensions with angry members of the public, and break through impasse with open communication.

 This free special report provides strategies on turning a crisis situation into collaborative negotiations.

 – Ease tension and build trust through an open dialogue